New Ross RFC

-About

 New Ross RFC is an Irish rugby team based in New Ross, County Wexford, playing in Division 2A of the Leinster League.

-Along with fielding competitive Men's J1 and J2 teams weekly (along with a 3rd team for competing in the Anderson Cup [Provincial J3]), New Ross also has a ladies team and a highly successful underage section – ranging from U-8's all the way up to Youths.
-This youth section has provided the club with both Provincial and International representation.
+Along with fielding competitive Men's J1 and J2 teams weekly (along with a 3rd team for competing in the Anderson Cup / Provincial J3), New Ross also has a ladies team and an underage section.
+The underage section ranges from under-8s up to youth levels.
+The club's youth section has provided the club with both Provincial and International representation.

-New Ross RFC is the home club of current Irish International Tadhg Furlong.
-Tadhg played rugby in New Ross from minis up to under 19's.
-In 2010 he helped New Ross win the Leinster League premier division, playing on a team that also included 3 time All Ireland winning hurler Walter Walsh.
+New Ross RFC is the home club of Irish international Tadhg Furlong.
+Furlong played rugby in New Ross from minis up to under-19s.
+In 2010, he helped New Ross win the Leinster League premier division, playing on a team that also included three-time All-Ireland winning hurler Walter Walsh.